emilgerz/react-apps/README.md

 ## ENG

 This is my bank of mini apps.
-Built on pure React.
+Built on a pure React.

-These apps is useless but shows my coding style and what features I can implement.
+These apps are useless but shows my coding style and what features I can implement.
-These apps is my past homeworks given by the mentor.
+These apps are my past homeworks given by the mentor.

 Apps: